0xfff0/split-aes/README.md

 ## split-aes

-"Speed up" AES CBC by splitting up large input file into smaller chunks and encrypt/decrypt in parallel:
+Speed up CBC mode AES by splitting input file into smaller chunks and encrypt/decrypt in parallel:

 - Chunk size 32M (arbitrary);
 - Each chunk uses a random IV and key salt, both of which are prefixed to the final encrypted blob;